 This course will focus on basic principles, concepts, and skills of leading physical and recreation activities for children, adolescents, and adults.
 The psychomotor, social, cognitive, affective, and learning domains will be addressed as students learn to utilize a task analysis model to choose, and then lead appropriate activities that contribute to an improved quality of life for the participants.

-Prerequisites: PER 120; or permission of instructor.
+Prerequisites: PER Major or Athletic Coaching Minor; or permission of instructor.

 PER 201 - Outdoor Experiential Learning (2)